shanrongzhao/QuickIsoSeq/README.txt

 ###########################################################

 !!!
 Important !!!
-After you download QuickIsoSeq, please make sure all excutables can be run in a bash script by changeing their file permissions as follows.
+After you download QuickIsoSeq, please make sure all excutables can be run in a bash shell by changeing their file permissions as follows.
 	chmod +x *.sh *.pl